Image by Tsuguliev Shutterstock

-Reykjavík’s immense white-concrete church (1945–86), star of a thousand postcards, dominates the skyline, and is visible from up to 20km away.
-Get an unmissable view of the city by taking an elevator trip up the 74.5m-high tower.
+Reykjavík’s immense white-concrete church (1945–86), star of a thousand postcards, dominates the skyline and is visible from up to 20km away.
+An elevator trip up the 74.5m-high tower reveals an unmissable view of the city.
 In contrast to the high drama outside, the Lutheran church’s interior is quite plain.
 The most eye-catching feature is the vast 5275-pipe organ installed in 1992.
 The church’s size and radical design caused controversy, and its architect, Guðjón Samúelsson (1887–1950), never saw its completion.

 Hallgrímskirkja (pronounced hatl-krims-kirkya) was named after poet Reverend Hallgrímur Pétursson (1614–1674), who wrote Iceland’s most popular hymn book: Passíusálmar (Passion Hymns).

-From mid-June to mid-August, hear half -hour choir concerts (www.scholacantorum.is; admission kr2000) at noon on Wednesday, and organ recitals (www.listvinafelag.is) at noon on Saturday and some Thursdays (admission kr2000), and for one hour on Sunday at 5pm (admission kr2500).
-Services are held Sunday at 11am, with a small service Wednesday at 8am.
+From mid-June to late August, hear half-hour choir concerts (www.scholacantorum.is; 2500kr) at noon on Wednesday and organ recitals (www.listvinafelag.is) at noon on Thursday and Saturday (2000kr), and for one hour at 5pm on Sunday (2500kr).
+Services are held on Sunday at 11am, with a small service Wednesday at 8am.
 There is an English service the last Sunday of the month at 2pm.